 For more details on beef choices, visit https://www.nybeef.org/raising-beef/choices-of-beef.

-In a nutshell, there is information on just about any aspect of beef including how cattle is raised, nutrition, recipes, videos, education, classroom materials on their website.
-Regardless of which state you live, the New York Beef Council is a valuable resource for both individuals in the industry and those of us at home just looking to educate ourselves more on the food we love to eat.
+There is information on just about any aspect of beef including how cattle is raised, nutrition, recipes, videos, education, classroom materials on their website.
+Regardless of which state you live, the New York Beef Council is a valuable resource.
+Whether you are in the industry or a cook at home, there is a wide variety of information for all.

 For recipes on cooking beef visit: https://www.nybeef.org/cooking